 When launching a TGE, it’s fundamental to consider the token's liquidity, future pairing, and exchangeability.
 The more reputable the exchange on which the token will be launched, the more impact there will be on the price and its popularity.

-The leading process of a TGE
+The process of a Token Generation Event

 The process that leads to a Token Generation Event is made up of different stages:

-outline the project, including all the functions and utilities of the token;
+Outline the project, including all the functions and utilities of the token;

-define the token’s legal compliance;
+Define the token’s legal compliance;

-draw up the framework;
+Draw up the framework;

-development of the token.
+Development of the token.

 After coding and testing procedures, a whitepaper will create.
 It is a helpful document that collects all the essential information regarding that token, like tokenomics, technical aspects, business goals, and the project roadmap.